-As a consequence, additions and multiplications are not selfevident in nonlinear systems.
+As a consequence, additions and multiplications are not self-evident in nonlinear systems.
 It may not be appropriate, for example, to define the indirect effect in terms of the difference in the total effect, with and without control.
-Nor would it be appropriate to multiply the effect of T on M by that of M on Y (keeping X at some level)-multiplicative compositions demand their justifications.
-Indeed, all attempts to define mediation by generalizing the difference and product strategies to nonlinear system have resulted in distorted and irreconcilable results (Glynn, 2012; MacKinnon, Fairchild, & Fritz, 2007; MacKinnon, Lockwood, Brown, Wang, & Hoffman, 2007; Pearl, 2012b).
+Nor would it be appropriate to multiply the effect of T on M by that of M on Y (keeping X at some level) - multiplicative compositions demand their justifications.
+Indeed, all attempts to define mediation by generalizing the difference and product strategies to nonlinear system have resulted in distorted and irreconcilable results (MacKinnon et al., 2007a,b; Glynn, 2012; Pearl, 2012b).